The School Day

 During the school day your child is under the care of the class teacher.
 This care may be delegated to other responsible adults, including lunchtime assistants and adult helpers.
 Your child will not be allowed to leave the school premises without adult supervision.

-In the morning, gates are open from 8.40 a.m. and parents are encouraged to leave the playground as soon as possible to allow children to come into school and settle for the start of the school day.
+In the morning, gates are open at 8.45 a.m. and parents are encouraged to stay with their children on the playground until the bell goes at 8:55 a.m for the start of the school day.
 At the end of the day, please assist teachers of the younger classes by standing clearly in view so that your child can be handed over personally.

 At all other times of the day access to the school is via the main entrance door, you will find a buzzer just inside the lobby.